gmtsciencedev/scitq/README.md

 Optionally look on http://127.0.0.1:5000/ui/ to see what happened.

-Look into the more detailed flask/README.md to learn about the different options.
+Look into the [documentation](https://scitq.readthedocs.io/) to learn about the different options.

 ### Special thanks